mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 **Upgrade (upgrading to Python 3):**

+0. Refer to the "Dependences" and "Configure PostgreSQL" sections of ":doc:`deploying`" to install the necessary Python 3 dependencies.
-0. Update to the latest release.
+1. Update to the latest release.
 In your ``mediagoblin`` directory, run:
    ``git fetch && git checkout -q v0.10.0``
-1. Remove your existing installation:
+2. Remove your existing installation:
    ``rm -rf bin include lib lib64``
-2. Upgrade MediaGoblin:
+3. Upgrade MediaGoblin:
    ``./bootstrap.sh && ./configure && make``
-3. Update the database:
+4. Update the database:
-   ``./bin/python setup.py develop --upgrade && ./bin/gmg dbupdate``
+   ``./bin/gmg dbupdate``
-4. Restart MediaGoblin
+5. Restart MediaGoblin

-**Upgrade (remaining on Python 2):**
+**Upgrade (remaining on Python 2 - not recommended):**

 0. Update to the latest release.
 In your ``mediagoblin`` directory, run:
    ``git fetch && git checkout -q v0.10.0``
-1. Remove your existing installation:
-   ``rm -rf bin include lib lib64``
-2. Update the database:
+1. Update the database:
    ``./bin/python setup.py develop --upgrade && ./bin/gmg dbupdate``
-3. Restart MediaGoblin
+2. Restart MediaGoblin

 For detailed instructions on installing MediaGoblin, see ":doc:`deploying`".
 If you have any problems, please drop in to the `#mediagoblin IRC chat